The application deadline for the 2018-19 academic year has passed.

 - Attend an initial training session before receiving their assignments.

-- Maintain current attendance records and to communicate regularly and in a timely manner with the core leadership, their assigned course facilitator, and the PILOT learning director.
+- Maintain current attendance records and to communicate regularly and in a timely manner with the advisory board leaders, their Head PILOT Leader(s), and the PILOT learning director.

 Students interested in becoming PILOT leaders must: